 This debate had a deep impact on President William J. Clinton's foreign policy strategy.
-Using the terms 'gunboats', 'gurkhas' and 'proconsuls' as metaphors,3 Bacevich argues that post-Cold War U.S. foreign policy relied primarily on coercive mechanisms to sustain and expand its influence (2002: 145-180).
-Even though the book makes a strong case, it tends to overlook the importance of international institutions as mechanisms created by the U.S. to manage the international system.
-Moreover, Bacevich does not explain how America's position of power also rests on the seductiveness of its ideals and values, which helps the U.S. legitimate its project of transforming the world in its image (Cronin 2001: 107).
-Nevertheless, Bacevich convincingly shows that the first Bush administration's and Clinton's foreign policy strategies were pursuing 'openness'.
-According to Bacevich, openness is achieved via:
+Using the terms "gunboats", "gurkhas" and "proconsuls" as metaphors, 3 Bacevich (2002: 145-180) argues that post-Cold War US foreign policy primarily relied on coercive mechanisms to sustain and expand its influence.
+Even though this book makes a strong case, it tends to overlook the importance of international institutions, as mechanisms, created by the US, to manage the international system.
+Moreover, Bacevich does not explain how America's position of power also rests on the seductiveness of its ideals and values, which helps the U.S. legitimate its project of transforming the world according to its image (Cronin 2001: 107).
+Nevertheless, Bacevich convincingly shows that the first Bush administration's and Clinton's foreign policy strategies were pursuing "openness."
+According to Bacevich (2002: 88), openness is achieved via:

-... the removal of barriers to the movement of goods, capital, people, and ideas, thereby fostering an international order conducive to American interests, governed by American norms, regulated by American power, and above all, satisfying the expectations of the American people for ever greater abundance (2002: 88).
+the removal of barriers to the movement of goods, capital, people, and ideas, thereby fostering an international order conducive to American interests, governed by American norms, regulated by American power, and above all, satisfying the expectations of the American people for ever greater abundance.